-This tutorial explains how you can monitor Linux log files (desktop, server or applications) in real time for diagnosis and troubleshooting purpose.
+This tutorial explains how you can monitor Linux log files (desktop, server or applications) in real-time for diagnosis and troubleshooting purposes.

-When you ran into problems in your Linux desktop, or server or any application, you first look into the respective log files.
-The log files are generally a stream of text and messages from applications with a timestamp attached to it.
-It helps you to narrow down specific instances and helps you find the cause of any problem.
+When you run into problems in your Linux desktop, server or any application, you first look into the separate log files.
+The log files are generally a text stream and messages from applications with a timestamp.
+It helps you to narrow down specific instances and enables you to find the cause of any problem.
 It can also help to get assistance from the web as well.

-So, that said, if you want to monitor a bunch of log files Or, a specific one – here’s are some ways how you can do it.
+So, if you want to monitor a bunch of log files Or a specific one, here are some ways you can do it.

 Using tail command

-Using the tail command is the most basic way of following a log file in real time.
-Specially, if you are in a server with only just a terminal, no GUI.
+tail command is the most basic way of following a log file in real time.
+Especially if you are in a server with only a terminal and no GUI.
 This is very helpful.

-Use the switch -f to follow the log file, which updates in real time.
+-f to follow the log file, which updates in real-time.
 For example, if you want to follow syslog, you can use the following command.

 tail -f /var/log/syslog